swomf/funroll.swomf.com/content/conf/boot.md

 of Dracut, I need systemd-utils*.
 Otherwise, follow the [Gentoo wiki ⇗](https://wiki.gentoo.org/wiki/Unified_kernel_image#Systemd_kernel-install), but install uefi-mkconfig instead of kernel-bootcfg.
-Then reinstall the Linux kernel.
+Then reinstall the Linux kernel, ensuring it is sbctl-signed and uefi-mkconfigged.

 <small>
 *Alternatively, you could probably hand-roll your own UKI